-- 3.35 The site is well served by local amenities.
+- 3.36 The site is well served by local amenities.
 Along the High Street, some 10 minute walk northeast from the site, there are a number of shops, local services, pubs and restaurants.
 These include Bovingdon Library, Archway Surgery, Bovingdon Primary Academy and Bovingdon Memorial Hall.
 Bovingdon Pre School is located within the Memorial Hall.
-Additional nursery provision is provided on Chipperfield Road. - 3.36 Other amenities within close proximity of the site include Bovingdon Football Club and Bovingdon & Flaunden Tennis Club, located off Green Lane.
-There are also two churches within the village; Bovingdon Baptist Church and St Lawrence Church Bovingdon.
+Additional nursery provision is also provided on Chipperfield Road at the village's eastern extent. - 3.37 Other amenities within close proximity of the site include Bovingdon Football Club and Bovingdon & Flaunden Tennis Club both co-located off Green Lane.
+There are also two churches within the village including Bovingdon Baptist Church off the High Street and St Lawrence Church off Church Street.